Valerie Carter: Other work

-Carter worked as a backup vocalist for a number of famous recording artists.
-These included Linda Ronstadt, Don Henley, Christopher Cross, Little Feat, Jackson Browne, the Outlaws, and James Taylor.
+Carter worked as a backup vocalist for a number of recording artists.
+These included Linda Ronstadt, Don Henley, Christopher Cross, Little Feat, Jackson Browne, Outlaws, and James Taylor.

-Carter wrote the song "Cook with Honey" which was a hit for Judy Collins on her 1973 album True Stories and Other Dreams.
+Carter wrote the song "Cook with Honey," which was a hit for Judy Collins on her 1973 album True Stories and Other Dreams.
 Carter also co-wrote the Jackson Browne track "Love Needs a Heart" that was featured on his 1977 album Running on Empty.
-She also co-wrote "It is One" and "Niño" on Browne's album Looking East.
-She worked as a writer for the Brothers Johnson on the track "Deceiver", Earth, Wind & Fire's "Turn It Into Something Good", featured on the band's 1980 album Faces, and Cher's Black Rose band's "Never Should've Started".
+She also co-wrote "It Is One" and "Niño" on Browne's album Looking East.
+She worked as a writer for the Brothers Johnson on the track "Deceiver," Earth, Wind & Fire's "Turn It into Something Good," featured on the band's 1980 album Faces, and Cher's Black Rose band's "Never Should've Started."

-In 1978, she performed the singing voice of the character Jan Mouse in the animated Halloween special The Devil and Daniel Mouse produced by Canadian animation studio Nelvana.
+In 1978, she performed the singing voice of the character Jan Mouse in the animated Halloween special, The Devil and Daniel Mouse, made by Canada-based studio Nelvana.
 She was credited under the pseudonym Laurel Runn, likely inspired by living in Laurel Canyon at the time.
-She sang several songs in the special, including a duet with singer John Sebastian of the Lovin' Spoonful fame.
+She sang several songs in the special, including a duet with singer John Sebastian of The Lovin' Spoonful fame.
 The following year, in 1979, her cover of "O-o-h Child" was featured in Matt Dillon's film debut in Over the Edge.

-In 2018, her sister Jan Carter and her friend Kathy Kurasch assembled The Lost Tapes; the first posthumous stand-alone album of previously unreleased material by Carter.
-It includes unreleased tracks recorded during her career including "I Got Over It", co-written by Prince.

 Personal life and death

-In the issue of Billboard on December 11, 1999, a marriage was announced between Carter and Seth Katz, a television executive with Sony, taking place on November 26, 1999, in Montclair, New Jersey.
+In the December 11, 1999, issue of Billboard, the marriage of Carter to Seth Katz, a television executive with Sony, was reported to have taken place on November 26, 1999, in Montclair, New Jersey.

 In August and October 2009, Carter was arrested in St. Petersburg, Florida, for possession of drugs.
 She completed all of the court's requirements on May 25, 2011.
 American singer-songwriter James Taylor appeared at her drug court graduation ceremonies in a congratulatory effort on behalf of all of the graduates.

 Carter died of a heart attack on March 4, 2017, at the age of 64.

+Legacy

-The song "Valerie", recorded by Steve Winwood, was reportedly about her, as was Jackson Browne's song "That Girl Could Sing".
+The song "Valerie", recorded by Steve Winwood, was reportedly about her as was Jackson Browne's song "That Girl Could Sing".

+In 2018, Carter's long time friend, Kathy Kurasch, produced The Lost Tapes, the first posthumous stand-alone album of previously unreleased material by Carter.
+It includes unreleased tracks recorded during her career, including "I Got Over It", co-written by Prince.
+It was released on Cowboy Angel Records, an indie label formed by Kurasch and Valerie's sister, Jan Carter.
+In 2022 they released The Lost Tapes Vol. 2.

+In 2024, the Valerie Carter estate and Faragher Brothers joined forces and recreated the Faragher Brothers' "Never Get Your Love Behind Me" and "What My Baby Needs Now" by James Brown as a special edition 7-inch vinyl; Carter's vocals from previous recordings dating back to the late 1970s were used in both of these tracks.